Polyglot-K0/Noob_Rust/guessing_game/README.md

     // To summarize, the let mut guess = String::new(); line has created a mutable variable that is currently bound to a new, empty instance of a String. let mut guess = String::new();

-    io::stdin().read_line(&mut guess)
+    // Calling the input/output we imported from the standard library
+    // In the next line - we ll call the stdin function from the io module io::stdin().read_line(&mut guess)
         .expect("Failed to read line.");